bChamp-Deak/ROS2-Heading-Visualizer/README.md

   - Optionally select a frame to transform the topic into.
 By default, no frame will be used
   - Press Start Stream.
 The Quaternion and Eular angles will be updated as they are received
   - If you want to see more information about the topic, press Show Extra Fields button.

-An example program is included that will publish an IMU topic that sweeps its values through each axis.
-To run this, download imu_publisher.py and run it.